Texas Longford: Storylines

-Texas has a causal relationship with Dodger.
+Texas has a causal relationship with Dodger Savage (Danny Mac).
 She becomes friends with Mandy Richardson (Sarah Jayne Dunn), they plan to scam Cindy out of her money.
 They sell her fake paintings and an exotic snake; when Cindy learns the truth she spares them police involvement.
 Texas attempts to make her relationship with Dodger official, but he wants things to remain casual.
 Texas mourns India when Lynsey exposes Silas as her murderer.
-Texas befriends Jodie, who sleeps with Dodger, Texas pretends to be fine with the scenario.
+Texas befriends Jodie Wilde (Montana Manning), who sleeps with Dodger, Texas pretends to be fine with the scenario.
 Jodie later kisses Texas who accuses her of trying to make Dodger jealous.
 Jodie expresses genuine interest but Texas tells her she is heterosexual.
 Texas becomes jealous when Jodie chooses Theresa to participate in her dance assignment.
 A drunken Texas nearly kisses Jodie which makes Dodger jealous.
-Jodie’s helps Texas with her studies but she becomes jealous once again when Jodie opts to stay at Theresa's house.
+Jodie's helps Texas with her studies but she becomes jealous once again when Jodie opts to stay at Theresa McQueen's (Jorgie Porter) house.
 Texas goes to see Jodie and they kiss.
 A confused Texas begins a relationship with Jodie but soon changes her mind because of Dodger.
 When Lynsey is murdered, Texas assumes that Silas is responsible.
 She attempts to warn people that a copycat killer is active and contacts the newspaper.
-Silas then requests to see Texas and he tells her that Will is behind the murder.
+Silas then requests to see Texas and he tells her that Will Savage (James Atherton) is behind the murder.
 She is vocal about Will's guilt and this causes problems with Dodger and Will is proven innocent.
 Silas escapes and hold Texas hostage, but he decides to let her live because he feels that he can maintain her fear if she is alive.